-Kathleen McClung is the author of two collections of poetry, The Typists Play Monopoly (2018) and Almost the Rowboat (2013).
+Kathleen McClung is the author of three collections of poetry, Temporary Kin (2020), The Typists Play Monopoly (2018) and Almost the Rowboat (2013).
 Her poetry, memoir, and fiction appear widely in journals and anthologies, including Atlanta Review, The Healing Muse, California Quarterly, Caesura, Unsplendid, Mezzo Cammin, Heron Tree, Tule Review, Peacock Journal, Poetry Now, Gyroscope Review, Poets 11, Raising Lilly Ledbetter: Women Poets Occupy the Workspace, and A Bird Black as the Sun: California Poets on Crows and Ravens.

 Kathleen has taught writing and literature classes at Skyline College in San Bruno, California for over twenty years.
 Additionally, she leads writing workshops at The Writing Salon in San Francisco and Berkeley.
 She has inspired students across the lifespan from teens to elders in schools, colleges, universities, and adult education programs.
 For two years she served as a supervisor of student teachers enrolled in the Mills College teacher credential program, providing guidance and support in the transition from graduate students to classroom teachers in public high schools.

 In addition to teaching, from 1992 to 2007 Kathleen worked as an editor at UCSF Nursing Press, Food First Books, and Westview Press, publishers of books for scholars, clinicians, and activists.
 As managing editor, she coordinated production, sales, and marketing of a wide assortment of titles and collaborated with teams of skilled editorial professionals.